jonlpersson/ed-latimore/site/_posts/2022-09-11-my-chess-com-chess-improvement-plan.md

 My rating should start to reflect my actual playing strength.

-I should stop losing games because I ran out of time, rushed a move, or simply missed an obvious tactical opportunity.&nbsp;
+I should stop losing games because I ran out of time, rushed a move, or simply missed an obvious tactical opportunity.

 ![Ed Latimore committing chess blunder](/assets/images/drafts/ed-latimore-committing-chess-blunder.png "This is the type of silly blunder I want to start avoiding"){: width="1116" height="680"}